BhaveshS0524/Bank-Churn-Intelligence-AI/CHURN_FAQ.md

 3. Increased "Outward Remittance" to known competitor financial institutions.

 ### 🛡️ Q4: Can the AI handle unstructured data like Customer Support logs?
 **A:** Yes.
-Because we utilize the **Gemini 1.5 Flash** model, the system can ingest "Sentiment Data" from recent support tickets or chat transcripts.
+Because we utilize the **Gemini 2.5 Flash** model, the system can ingest "Sentiment Data" from recent support tickets or chat transcripts.
 If a customer recently complained about a technical error and *then* reduced their balance, the Churn Score is automatically escalated to "Critical."

 ### 🌪️ Q5: What is the "Product Depth" theory in your retention logic?
 **A:** Statistical analysis shows that "Product Depth" is the strongest deterrent to churn.
 A customer with a Savings Account + Credit Card + Personal Loan has a 90% lower churn probability than a Savings-only customer.
 Our AI specifically recommends "Cross-Sell" opportunities as a primary retention tactic.

 ---
-**Designed By:** Bhavesh Suryavanshi | *AI Solutions Consultant* EOF
+**Designed By:** Bhavesh Suryavanshi | *AI Solutions Consultant*

-echo "✅ CHURN_FAQ.md has been generated for your Bank Churn project!"